tmehta12/LIFE748-Git-workshop/1_Workspace.md

 > The `-a` argument to `ls` show hidden files and folders.
 Without this then the directory would not contain anything.

 ## Key Points
-> - Creating a local workspace is the starting point for any/all repositories
+> - Creating a local workspace is the starting point for any/all repositories.
-> - There are many ways to create and manage repositories, including via the terminal
+> - There are many ways to create and manage repositories, including via the terminal.